xenondevs/Docs/docs/nova/admin/setup.md

 Nova has a built-in way to automatically upload the resource pack after it changes.

 The auto-uploader can be configured in the main config file ``plugins/Nova/configs/config.yml`` under ``resource_pack.auto_upload``.

+There are currently three main ways to configure the auto-uploader:

 ### Patreon Upload Service